Read This First

 Prompt 1: The notion of a living wage appears highly subjective.
 Is there any objective global standard that we can index?

-The central claim is this: The concept of a “living wage” indeed varies significantly across different regions due to disparate costs of living, economic conditions, and social standards.
+In plain terms: The concept of a “living wage” indeed varies significantly across different regions due to disparate costs of living, economic conditions, and social standards.

 Local Cost of Living Adjustments